Stochastic Greedy Algorithms For Multiple Measurement Vectors: Proposed Stochastic Greedy Algorithms

 Here $\mathcal{P}_{\widetilde{\Gamma}}(X)$ returns a $k$-row sparse matrix, whose nonzero rows correspond to the $k$ rows of $X$ with largest $\ell_2$ row norms.

 Next, we propose the MMV Stochastic Gradient Matching Pursuit (MStoGradMP) detailed in Algorithm \ref{alg:MStoGradMP}, where the two gradient matching steps involve the operator $\mathrm{approx}_{k}^r(\cdot,\cdot)$.
 The stopping criteria in all proposed algorithms can be set as the same as those in Algorithm~\ref{alg:StoIHT} and Algorithm~\ref{alg:StoGradMP}.
+Here we choose the stopping criterion: ${\big\|X^{t+1}-X^t\big\|_F}/{\norm{X^t}_F}<\varepsilon$, where $\varepsilon>0$ is a small tolerance.